Abhishekirito/AutoTyperPro/README.md

+# ⭐ A new version is added that works perfectly on platforms like CodeTantra
+Now idenatation works perfectly on such platforms, make sure to check ✅strip indentation otherwise the code will be typed with extra indentation.

 # 💻 AutoTyper Pro — Desktop App

 AutoTyper Pro is a **desktop automation tool** built with Python & Tkinter that automatically types code/text into any window at high speed.